AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments.md

 You can add a form fragment multiple times in an Adaptive Form.
 For example, you can use an address form fragment to collect address details for permanent, communication, and present living addresses in a loan application form.
 If the address form fragment used for permanent, communication, and present living addresses shares the same field names, then all the fragments store the same data, even if different details are entered in each fragment.
 To reuse the same form fragment in an Adaptive Form without duplicating the data:

 * Use different field names within the form fragments in a none-based form.
-* Use bindRef to link the same field names with different elements in the data for schema-based forms.

 ## Auto mapping of fragments for data binding {#auto-mapping-of-fragments-for-data-binding}